blackstar3092/frostbyte_frontend/navigation/about/deployment.md

 Next, we will set up our domain on Route53 (domain will be frostbyte.flask.nighthawkscsp.com) and test DNS through WSL.

 Finally, we have already set up Nginx on our backend; we will work on setting it up on the AWS server to function with our backend database, as well as setting up Certbot for authentication.

+### Notes from Deployment Tech Talk

+#### AWS EC2 Instance:

+- In hosted zones: domains are listed (the ones under stu.nighthawkcodingsociety.com is the place to create)
+- A-type DNS records: Map record name directly to an IP address
+- NS: maps to a name service (DNS Lookup sites) --> Database of names to IPs
+- IP address needed: 3.129.120.200
+- Nginx configuration file: listener for internet
+- We need a .env file (with passwords and our gemini key)
+- consider creating another user
+- Instance is kept outside of virtual machine so the database doesn't clear upon every restart of the virtual machine